roquesrolando/holbertonschool-zero_day/0x02-vi/README.md

-# here are all the answers ofr 0x02 vim
+# here are all the answers for 0x02 vim